London Borough of Newham: Health

 In 2018, Newham had the lowest life expectancy and the highest rate of heart disease of all London boroughs together with the London Borough of Tower Hamlets.

 In 2019, the BBC reported that Newham had the highest rate of tuberculosis in the UK at 107 per 100000 population, which was higher than Rwanda (69) and Iraq (45) according to WHO figures from 2013.
 More than 80% of TB cases in London occur in people born abroad.
 The UK average was 13.

 Religion

 The following table shows the religious identity of residents residing in Newham according to the 2001, 2011 and the 2021 censuses.

+Transgender identity

+The 2021 census showed that 1.5% of adults in Newham identified as transgender, derived from the Census question, "Is the gender you identify with the same as your sex registered at birth?".
+This gave Newham the highest proportion of transgender adults with the Borough of Brent coming second (at 1.3%).
+The overall proportion in England and Wales was 0.5% with Brighton, an area well known for its LGBT communities, 1%.
+However, Prof Michael Biggs of Oxford University showed there was a correlation between the proportion of transgender people in these areas and the proportion for whom English was not their first language (35% in Newham and 34% in Brent, compared to 9% nationally), suggesting the question was not fully understood by some.
+Prof Biggs described the figures as "irredeemably flawed".
+In September 2024, Mary Gregory, a deputy director at the ONS said some people may have misunderstood the question, saying there was "potential bias" in how the question was answered "by those who responded that they had lower levels of English proficiency, some of whom may have mistakenly given an answer suggesting they were trans".
+As a result, the ONS downgraded the data from "accredited official statistics" to "official statistics in development" to reflect the possible flaws.

 Education

 A 2017 report by Trust for London and the New Policy Institute finds that the GCSE attainment gap between advantaged and disadvantaged pupils in Newham is the 4th best out of 32 London boroughs.

 Schools and colleges

 The Borough is the education authority for the district providing education in a mix of Foundation, community and voluntary aided schools.
 The borough also owns and operates Debden House, a residential adult education college in Loughton, Essex, and is home to the Rosetta Art Centre, a dedicated visual art organisation which delivers courses at its base in Stratford and produces participatory art projects, programmes and initiatives.
 The Essex Primary School in Sheridan Road with over 900 pupils is one of the biggest primary schools in London.